 More than 31 million Ethiopians don’t have enough nutritious food to eat.More about Ethiopia >

-- 600% increase in value of wild coffee harvest in Bale, Ethiopia
+- 81% reduction in deforestation in Bale, Ethiopia

 Where we work

-Farm Africa has 200 staff operating across the east African countries of Ethiopia, Kenya, South Sudan, Tanzania and Uganda.
+Farm Africa has 170 staff operating across the eastern African countries of Ethiopia, Kenya, Tanzania and Uganda.

 We work with different types of farmers in a range of regions, from dry rangelands to lush, diverse forests.
 Their situations may vary, but these small-scale farmers face increasing economic and environmental challenges.